Moduli space of planar polygonal linkage: a combinatorial description: The complex

-The complex $CWM(L)$ is dual to the boundary complex of the permutahedron $\Pi_{n-1}$. \end{Ex} Proof.
-Indeed, each admissible partition is of the type This means that the facets of $CWM(L)$ are in a natural bijection with the vertices of $\Pi_{n-1}$.
-It remains to observe that the patching rules for $CWM(L)$ are exactly dual to the combinatorics of the permutohedron.
+In this case the moduli space $M(L)$ is an $(n-3)$-sphere, see \cite{fa}, and the complex $\mathcal{K}(L)$ is dual to the boundary complex of the permutohedron $\Pi_{n-1}$. \end{Ex} Proof.
+Indeed, each admissible partition is of the type where "$*$" is any linearly ordered partition of $[n-1]$ in at least two parts.
+This means that the facets of $\mathcal{K}(L)$ are in a natural bijection with the vertices of $\Pi_{n-1}$.
+It remains to observe that the patching rules for $\mathcal{K}(L)$ are exactly dual to those of the permutohedron.

+In a regular complex, the boundary of each cell is a combinatorial sphere, so it makes sense to speak of \textit{combinatorics of a cell}.
+Let us look what types of combinatorics do we encounter in complexes $\mathcal{K}(L)$ for different linkages $L$.

 \begin{Ex}Let $n=5$, $L=(1,1,1,1,1)$.
-Then $CWM(L)$ is a surface of genus 4 patched of 24 pentagons.
+Then $\mathcal{K}(L)$ is a surface of genus four patched of 24 pentagons.
 Each vertex has $4$ incident edges.
-The CW-complex is \textit{completely transitive}.
-This means that any combinatorial equivalence of any two pentagons extends to an automorphism of the entire CW-complex. \end{Ex}
+The complex is \textit{flag-transitive}, which means that any combinatorial equivalence of any two pentagons extends to an automorphism of the entire complex. \end{Ex}